 There are students and staff in our school who have a life-threatening allergy to nuts and other allergens.
 If they smell or come into contact with these foods, they may have an anaphylactic reaction.
-Do not bring nut or nut products to school.
+To help create an allergen-safe environment, students should refrain from bringing nuts or nut products to school.